BlackForge-31/NSR-AI/README.md

 *   **Developer Guide:** For detailed information on API usage, versioning, and feature detection, please refer to [DEVELOPER.md](DEVELOPER.md).
 *   **Security Policy:** For information on addon compliance, prohibited actions, and security updates, please refer to [SECURITY.md](SECURITY.md).

+## For Addon Developers

+If you are developing an addon for NSR-AI, please adhere to the following critical guidelines:

+*   **Installation Path:** Addon JAR files must be placed in `/plugins/NSR-AI/addons/` to be loaded correctly.
+You must instruct your users to do this.
+*   **Command Prefixes:** All addon commands must start with `/aiaddon` or `/aia`.
+Advanced, non-conflicting commands may use `/ai` with specific keywords (e.g., `/ai stats`).

+For detailed rules on command structure, advanced command usage, and the addon lifecycle, please refer to the **[Developer Guide](DEVELOPER.md)**.